-Frank Hissenkaemperhas been a captain in the Hamburg pilot fleet for 14 years.
+Frank Hissenkaemperhas been a captain in the Hamburg pilot fleet since 2006.

-Saskya Jainis the author of Fire Under Ash (Random House India, 2014), shortlisted for the 2015 Shakti Bhatt First Book Prize.
+Saskya Jainis the author of Fire Under Ash, shortlisted for the 2015 Shakti Bhatt First Book Prize.
 She has taught at Hong Kong University and Grinnell College.
 Her second novel is forthcoming.

 Kitty Kahaneis a Berlin-based illustrator and artist.
 She teaches, writes, and draws for publishers, companies, and organizations, including the Goethe-Institut worldwide.

 Natasha Khuranais a Delhi native who works as a trained textile designer and a freelance writer.
-In addition, she is a co-founder and writer for the green initiative It All Starts With You, which targets action and awareness regarding the issues of sustainability amongst students and consumers.
+In addition, she is a co-founder and writer for the green initiative It All Starts With You, which targets action and awareness regarding the issues of sustainability.